We may earn money or products from the companies mentioned in this post.

 Commercial whaling is still legal

 One area in which Iceland is notably behind the times is its practice and acceptance of commercial whaling, or the hunting of whales for meat or blubber.
 Although most whale species are considered endangered, Iceland still allows whaling, although in a more limited capacity nowadays.
 Iceland isn’t alone in its acceptance of this controversial industry.
 Whaling is legal in countries like Norway and Japan, also.
-Although the practice of hunting whales is legal in Iceland, the country actually makes more revenue from whale watching tours than they do commercial whaling.
+Although the practice of hunting whales is legal, the country actually makes more revenue from whale watching in Iceland than they do commercial whaling.
 Although you can buy and consume whale meat in Iceland, I recommend taking the responsible and ethical route.
 As a tourist or visitor to the country, please don’t buy or order whale meat.
 Instead, book a whale watching tour and get the rare glimpse of these beautiful, massive creatures in their natural habitat.

 Iceland is home to the world’s northernmost capital city